GoogleCloudPlatform/community/tutorials/use-cloud-pubsub-cloud-storage-app-engine/index.md

           max-width: 700px;
         }
         ```
-        This centers modal-content and sets it to take up 55% of the page, with a max width of 700 pixels.
-This means that           even if 700 pixels is less than 55% of the page, modal-content will never be wider than 700 pixels.
+        This centers `modal-content` and sets it to take up 55% of the page, with a max width of 700 pixels.
+This means that even if 700 pixels is less than 55% of the page, `modal-content` will never be wider than 700 pixels.
-    1. Set the default display of mySlides to none:
+    1. Set the default display of `mySlides` to none:

         ```css
         div.mySlides {
           display: none;
         }
         ```
-    1. Format the image in mySlides to match the width of modal-content:
+    1. Format the image in `mySlides` to match the width of `modal-content`:

         ```css
         div.mySlides img {